ToMMeR -- Efficient Entity Mention Detection from Large Language Models: Introduction

-We propose ToMMeR (Token Matching for Mention Recognition), a lightweight architecture (under 300K parameters, trainable in hours) that scores spans from early layers of frozen LLM backbones.
-A simple feed-forward head aggregates token-matching and token-value features without prompting, schema input, or text generation.
-We train using only span \emph{boundaries} from Pile-NER—GPT-3.5 annotations on samples from \emph{The Pile}~\citep{zhou2023pilener,gao2020pile}.
-Across 13 NER benchmarks, ToMMeR achieves 93\% recall with 92\% precision (validated via LLM judge), with near-optimal performance emerging at early layers.
-Cross-model analysis reveals that diverse LLM architectures (14M to 15B parameters, both auto-regressive and encoder-only) converge on similar mention boundaries (DICE scores $>$0.75), suggesting mention detection is a shared, emergent capability rather than a dataset artifact.

-Our contributions are threefold: \textbf{(i)} a simple, efficient probing architecture that recovers mention spans from early LLM layers without prompt, decoding, or schema input; \textbf{(ii)} empirical evidence that mention boundaries are robustly encoded across layers, models, scales, and architectural families, with consistent cross-model predictions despite no shared supervision; and \textbf{(iii)} we release ToMMeR models and demonstrate a straightforward extension to full NER via span classification, achieving competitive performance (80-87\% F1) on standard benchmarks and enabling modular, schema-agnostic extraction pipelines.
+Our contributions are threefold: \textbf{(i)} a simple, efficient probing architecture that recovers mention spans from a single forward pass of early layers; \textbf{(ii)} empirical evidence that mention boundaries are robustly encoded across layers, models, scales, and architectural families, with consistent cross-model predictions despite no shared supervision; and \textbf{(iii)} we release ToMMeR models and demonstrate a straightforward extension to full NER via span classification, achieving competitive performance (80-87\% F1) on standard benchmarks and enabling modular, schema-agnostic extraction pipelines.